Hikes in Inyo National Forest

 It is hard to discuss Inyo National Forest without loading up your backpack for a trek into the high sierra.
 This incredible region of California features staggering summits, epic glaciers, crystal clear lakes, and pristine pine forests.
 It is truly a hiker’s delight.
 Within the nearly 3,000 square miles of Inyo National Forest, there are several distinct federally protected wilderness areas, including Golden Trout Wilderness and John Muir Wilderness.
 Mount Whitney, the highest mountain in the lower 48, is located on the edge of Inyo National Forest, as well as several 13,000-foot and 14,000-foot peaks.
 Inyo National Forest borders Sequoia National Park and contains several trails that cross the bother into that breathtaking backcountry.

-The trails below begin from Horseshoe Meadow and continue north and west deep into remote wilderness areas extending into Sequoia National Park.
-These are but a sample of the great trails in Inyo National Forest.
+Many of the trails below begin from Horseshoe Meadow and continue north and west into wilderness areas extending into Sequoia National Park.

 This trail leaves Horseshoe Meadow for an 11,200-foot pass and a junction with the Pacific Crest Trail, with access to Golden Trout Wilderness and Sequoia National Park.